DethRaid/Mesannepada/docs/GPDirect2025/VideoScript.md

 "Coming soon...
 Gameplay features!" and the camera looks at the happy soldier close up, making him look shocked (or paint a shocked face)

-The video ends with a title card "MESANNEPADA" for one second, then "Coming 2026" for one second, then "𒆬𒈨𒉈𒁶" and a fade to black
+The video ends with a title card "MESANNEPADA" for one second, then "Coming 2026" for one second, then "𒋧 𒈬𒋧 𒂍𒅅" and a fade to black

 # TODO
 - Drag objects from the object selector into the scene